bartowski1182/llm-knowledge/README.md

 The implementation enforces an even number of positive vs negative values, sometimes flipping an "unimportant" weight to guarantee only 7 bits are needed for signs.
 The superblock calculations are optimized for parallel processing, particularly beneficial for CUDA/AVX implementations.

 ### 4. Q4_0_X_X Quantizations
 These quantizations were specifically designed for ARM architectures, storing data in interleaved groups of 4×4, 4×8, and 8×8 for efficient register usage.
+Basically what this means is that instead of having to load up each row of 4 values individually, ARM can more efficiently fill its registers by loading up multiple interweaved rows at the same time.

 #### Variants and Requirements:
 - **Q4_0_4_4**: Compatible with most ARM platforms
 - **Q4_0_4_8**: Requires i8mm (8-bit integer matrix multiplication) support
 - **Q4_0_8_8**: Requires Scalable Vector Extensions (SVE)

-These formats also benefit AVX2/AVX512 platforms but should be avoided on other platforms (including Apple, non-AVX2 CPUs, CUDA, and Vulkan) as they may decrease performance or fail to load.
+The Q4_0_8_8 format also benefits AVX2/AVX512 platforms, since they support 256 bit width registers.
+They should be avoided on other platforms (including Apple, non-AVX2 CPUs, CUDA, and Vulkan) as they may decrease performance or fail to load at all.
+This means if you don't have an ARM, server, or Zen5 CPU you should not use these quants.

 Performance comparisons and CPU compatibility can be checked at:
 - ARM speed comparisons: https://github.com/ggerganov/llama.cpp/pull/5780#pullrequestreview-21657544660
 - ARM CPU feature support: https://gpages.juszkiewicz.com.pl/arm-socs-table/arm-socs.html

+In particular, the X plus/elite chips in the latest Copilot PCs support i8mm meaning they can gain a nice improvement from Q4_0_4_8.

+Hopefully in the future we'll get memory interleaving at other bit rates, such as Q8_0_2_4.

 ## Advanced Concepts: Imatrix and Error Measurement